Leading Wisely: Better Decision Support

 Healthcare leaders are tasked with managing what is arguably the most complex industry on Earth—one where access to the right information at the right time is mission critical.
 With the broad adoption of EHRs, health systems no longer face a dearth of information.
 They’ve entered the digital age with a wealth of data.
 But now the pendulum has swung the other way: many are drowning in that data as they struggle to collect and interpret information from dozens of IT systems and hundreds of reports.

-Ironically while the industry spent billions of dollars converting to digital EHRs, executives still don’t have decision-making tools to harness data and manage the outcomes of their organizations.
+Ironically while the industry spent billions of dollars converting to digital EHRs, leaders at every level still lack decision-making tools to harness data and manage the outcomes of their organizations.
 All too often leaders can still be unaware of what is happening within their systems and risk of being blindsided by unexpected challenges.

-It’s a problem that threatens the productivity of healthcare executives and the efficiency of the enterprises they lead—if not the very health of the nation.
+It’s a problem that threatens the productivity of healthcare leaders at every level and the efficiency of the enterprises they lead—if not the very health of the nation.

 Old Approaches to Healthcare Dashboards and Decision Support Miss the Mark